DV Program Registration:

-You will need your confirmation number, surname, year of birth.
-If your entry is selected, you will be directed to a confirmation page that will provide further instructions, including information about fees connected with immigration to the United States.
+If your entry is selected, you will be directed to a confirmation page providing further instructions, including information about fees connected with immigration to the United States.

 Diversity Visa Program Scammers Sending Fraudulent Emails and Letters

 Beware of fraud and scams.
 Some websites and emails attempt to mislead customers, posing as providers of official U.S. government information.
 Read our Fraud Warning here.

 The Department of State, Office of Visa Services, advises the public of a notable increase in fraudulent emails and letters sent to Diversity Visa (DV) program (Visa Lottery) applicants.
 The scammers behind these fraudulent emails and letters are posing as the U.S. government in an attempt to extract payment from DV applicants.
 Remember that fees for the DV application process are paid to the U.S. Embassy or consulate cashier at the time of your scheduled appointment.
 The U.S. government will never ask you to send payment in advance by check, money order, or wire transfer.